Nature is the most beautiful piece of Art

 In our second day we visited Hossa Visitor Centre to get some maps and brochures.
-We also watched an interesting video promoting the park and to had a good lunch to start.
+We also watched an interesting video promoting the park and had a good lunch to start new day of exploring the nature.
 We hired a canoe from Visitor Center and got instructions where they will be found.
 It´s worth of asking some basic instructions if not given by supplier – just to ensure the safety during the experience.

 We had a beautiful excursion without any rush.
 We took pictures and had a picnic (eväät), which is by the way, very important part of the excursion for Finns.
 We had a small walk and crossed the canyon lake (Julma Ölkky) along the suspension bridge and then continued again canoeing.
 We had our silent moments and we had moments of lots of laugh.